syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/how-to/default-width-height.md

 ---
 layout: post
-title: change the default width and height in EJ2 ASP.NET MVC PDF Viewer | Syncfusion
+title: How to change default size in EJ2 ASP.NET MVC PDF Viewer | Syncfusion
 description: Learn here all about how to change the default width and height in ASP.NET MVC PDF Viewer component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: How to change the default width and height